Niall Blaney: Local and national politics

 Blaney first held public office when he was elected to Donegal County Council in 1999.
 Three years later, in the 2002 general election, he won election to Dáil Éireann, capturing the third seat in the Donegal North-East constituency after Fianna Fáil's Jim McDaid and Cecilia Keaveney.

 Blaney started his political career as a member of Independent Fianna Fáil, a splinter group created by his uncle Neil T. Blaney when he was expelled from Fianna Fáil over the Arms Crisis of 1969–1970.
 As a supporter of the Fianna Fáil–led coalition government upon his election to the Dáil, Blaney was widely anticipated to join Fianna Fáil and stand as a candidate for that party at the 2007 general election.
 Although some members of the Blaney family opposed the move, Niall Blaney announced in July 2006 that he had joined the Fianna Fáil party, a move that marked the effective end of Independent Fianna Fáil.

 At the 2007 general election, Blaney again won the third seat in the constituency, after Fine Gael's Joe McHugh and Fianna Fáil's Jim McDaid.
 He was elected on the eighth count after a closely fought struggle with Sinn Féin councillor Pádraig Mac Lochlainn.

 Dáil retirement and Seanad campaigns

 In a surprise statement on 30 January 2011, just hours before a Fianna Fáil selection convention for his constituency, Blaney announced that he would not be contesting the 2011 general election.
 He cited "personal reasons" for his decision.
 It was the first time in 84 years that a member of the Blaney family had not contested a general election.

 Blaney was an unsuccessful candidate for the Industrial and Commercial Panel of Seanad Éireann in the 2016 election.
-He was also an unsuccessful candidate at the Seanad by-election in April 2018.
+He was also an unsuccessful candidate on 27 April 2018 in two simultaneous Seanad by-elections, one on each subpanel of the Agricultural Panel.